arvindvyas/Country-State-Select/README.md

 5. Create a new Pull Request

-##Currently I m working on this, state will add soon on this also refector the code and need to add the test case
+##Currently I am working on this, state will add soon on this also refactor the code and need to add the test case